Group actions with commensurated subsets, wallings and cubings: Introduction

 Also, since trees are the simplest examples of CAT(0) cube complexes, it follows from (\ref{fwca}) that Property FW implies Serre's Property FA: every action on a tree has bounded orbits.
 This can also be directly viewed with commensurating actions: if a group $G$ acts on a tree, then it acts on the set of oriented edges, and for each fixed vertex $x_0$, the set of oriented edges pointing towards $x_0$ is a commensurated subset, which is transfixed only if the original action has bounded orbits.

-Thus FW is a far-reaching generalization of Property FA, while weaker than Property FH.
+Thus FW is a far-reaching strengthening of Property FA, while weaker than Property FH.
 Note that Property FH is of much more analytical nature, but is has no combinatorial characterization at this time.
-A considerable work has been done to prove weak converse to the implication FW$\Rightarrow$FA, the first of which being Stallings' characterization of finitely generated groups with several ends.
+A considerable work has been done to settle partial converses to the implication FW$\Rightarrow$FA, the first of which being Stallings' characterization of finitely generated groups with several ends.
 However, there are a lot of groups satisfying FA but not FW, see Example \ref{FApFW}.